ilnazv/wix-style-react/MIGRATION.md

 ## \<Tooltip/>

-Props:
-- removed `upgrade` - component is now upgraded by default

 ### New Tooltip features
 - Is Uncontrolled, and only open on HOVER, as per the UX guidelines.
 - Uses community backed positioning mechanism `Popper.js`.